Glitter’s new neighbor-funded compost pilot

 Glitter manages signups and communication.

-• Lower costs
+• Low costs for customers

-• Reduce truck stops
+• Reduce number of vehicle stops per block

 • Increase neighborhood participation